An honest review of Montreal’s unique floating spa on a boat!

 My plan was simple: use every one of the spa’s many hot tubs

 Bota Bota is conveniently located a short walk from hotels in Old Montreal, or easily accessed by bike or public transit from the city centre.
-Which means that unlike Quebec’s more remote mountain resort spas this place is a popular hangout for Montrealers.
+Which means that unlike Quebec’s more remote mountain resort spas this place is a popular hangout for Montrealers, including couples and bachelorette parties.
 You just need to look it up on Instagram to know you’re not going to a meditation retreat.

-But as someone looking to unwind, not be seen in a bikini, I chose the latest timeslot of the day when I hoped it would be a bit quieter.
+As a woman travelling alone and looking to relax, not party, I chose the latest appointment of the day which I hoped would be quieter.
 And hoping for clear skies so that I could watch the sun set over Montreal while soaking in a hot tub with panoramic views of the city.

-I quickly notice that everything here is a bit different than at a landlocked spa.
+Everything at Bota Bota is different than at a landlocked spa.

-The architects made excellent use of the small spaces of this converted 1950s ferry boat, creating cozy nooks, sweeping glass window views, and turning claustrophobic portholes into sophisticated design elements.
+The architects made excellent use of the small spaces, creating cozy nooks, sweeping glass window views, and turning claustrophobic portholes into sophisticated design elements.
 But change rooms in the basement feel like crew quarters—basic and cramped.
 And there are a lot of stairs to climb in search of all the water circuit spots, which aren’t necessarily arranged in a typical layout, or particularly well signed.

 I head straight for the top deck to what I’d already sussed out as the prime location, a fairly large kidney-shaped hot tub with waterfall fountain.
 I found absolute joy in floating in a body of water built on top another body of water.
 When other guests came, I found a second hot tub all to myself in the back of the boat.
 Dunked in the cold plunge.
 Relaxed in a hammock, and waited for sunset.